m-lamonaca/programming-notes/DotNet/Unity/Prefabs Instantiation.md

 # Prefabs

-Prefabs are a blueprint for GameObcets and any change made to the prefab is inherited by all it's instances.
+Prefabs are a blueprint for GameObjects and any change made to the prefab is inherited by all it's instances.

-## Script Instantation
+## Script Instantiation

 ```cs